pokt-network/pocket-core/doc/specs/mesh.md

     * If not session in cache, query it to servicer_url/v1/private/mesh/session and then process relay
     * If session in cache and MaxRelays is not hit, process the relay.
 * Proxy any request to servicer
-* Monitor Servicer health using /v1/health and in memory cron jobs
+* Monitor Pocket node.
+It will check the following:
+  * Chains
+  * Servicer addresses
+  * Health (starting, catching up and height)
-* Keep sessions in local cache
+* Keep sessions in memory cache
-* Keep relays in local cache until they are notified
+* Keep relays in local cache (persistent) until they are notified
   * this ensures that even if the mesh node is restarted and the relay was not yet notified, they will be after node startup again
 * Auto clean up old serve session from cache
 * Servicer relays notification has a retry mechanism just in case the Servicer node is not responsive for a while.
   * this will only retry in some scenarios like http code greater than 401 and few code from pocket core
-* Implements a worker queue (per address) for the notification to keep the process simple and secure event under crash circumstances.
+* Implements a worker queue (per pocket node) for the notification to keep the process simple and secure event under crash circumstances.
-* Supports many servicer at once (like Lean Pokt)
+* Supports many nodes/servicer at once (like Lean Pokt or even multiple Lean Pokt at once)
 * Handle minimum mesh node side validations using response get from Health monitor about Height, Starting and Catching Up (same of pocket node)
 * Handle minimum relay validations about payload format (same of pocket node)
-* Check that servicer_url is reachable on the required paths.
+* Run connectivity chains on startup or reload:
-  * /v1/private/mesh/relay
+  * Check: /v1/private/mesh/relay
-  * /v1/private/mesh/session
+  * Check: /v1/private/mesh/session
+  * Check /v1/private/mesh/check
+* Reload chains
-  * /v1/health
+* Reload keys
+* Expose metrics of servicer relays
+* Expose metrics of workers

 ### Included Branches: